lvh/icecap/doc/intro.md

 `icecap` is a system for generating capability URLs.

 Capability URLs are unguessable URLs that cause some action to be performed when they are accessed.
-Having that reference (the URL) gives you the authority to perform some action, but does not give you any *other* authority.
+Having that the URL gives you the authority to perform some action, but does not give you any *other* authority.

 This makes it easy to build computer systems that follow the principle of least authority.
 Simply put, that means that a component should